figtools/figgy/things_to_figure_out.md

 - Double check.
 Deletes don't seem to be showing up in slack webhook

 ## Ideas:
+- Remove need for users to have allow 'Python'

 - Add support for "ExternalId" verification for cross-account role assumption from Bastion.
 - Param finder
 - Figgy Experimental